lbriais/internet_box_logger/README.md

  transformation of the data returned by `get_box_data`, and organised as an array of documents.
 This way you can organize your data in a way that will allow you to query this data from Kibana to build your dashboards.

+Then you have to specify this new parser in the configuration file using the `box_type` property (see the default value in the upper part of this help to see how to do it).

 ### Tests

 You should upgrade the test set to cover what you added.